Getting Started with Self Healing

 - Stay focused on the main character.
 Do not follow or get distracted from your focus with anticipating or assigning meaning to the reactions of anyone else in the scene.
 Pay close attention to see if your actions are based on things in the moment or thoughts and beliefs outside of the moment.
 Observe how beliefs and fears are effecting your in the moment behavior.

 - You can know nothing past the actual facts of the event, release every assumption made and replace it with a question you may want answered.
-Allow your subconscious to seek out those answers while you sleep, free of assumption, fear, judgement, conclusions, or attachment.
-(Use Return to Observation to learn how to be free of attachment, judgement, and conclusions.)
+Allow your subconscious to seek out those answers while you sleep, free of assumption, fear, judgment, conclusions, or attachment.
+(Use Return to Observation to learn how to be free of attachment, judgment, and conclusions.)

 There are many layers and methods for contemplation.
 Regarding events having conflict or emotionally charged attachments, we will cover how to work with these in future contemplation posts.
 For now, set those aside and continue with Beginning Contemplation methods only.

 Practice: Use Contemplation daily.
 It is excellent for monkey mind, hidden fears, stilted emotions, and connection to soul.
 Suggested amount of time five to thirty minutes.

 When my kids got in trouble at school, through contemplation and relaxed focus, I found room to let go of fears of failure, both mine and theirs.
 I began viewing things with consideration for change.
 I was no longer a victim to my beliefs that a child must be punished to control them.
 I had room for free will to see how I wanted to empower them so they could create positive change for themselves.
 Over all, seeing everything from a place of compassion as a third-party let me release misunderstandings that caused discomfort, and helped me feel gratitude and love for my life and its participants.

 We have two primary forms of emotional body blocks.
 Blocks are locations in the body where holding attention and focus decreases energy flow.

 Passive Holding emotional blocks: